-To make more money in business, you need more people.
-But, to get more people, you need more money.
+To make more money in business, we need good people.
+But, to get good people, we need more money.

 This is the catch-22 of hiring.
 Out of necessity, I discovered the solution (but you may not like it)…

-6 months later, I’d started my own ecommerce business.
+A few months later, I started my own ecommerce business.

-I could afford to pay myself about $3,000 a month.
+At first, I could only afford to pay myself about $3,000 a month.

-But I was doing everything: all customer service, website development, researching products, order processing, handling chargebacks, tracking down shipments, and more.
+But I was doing everything including all customer service, website development, product research, order processing, chargeback handling, shipment tracking for customers, and more.